A photographer for everyone but which one is right for you.

-First of all I apologise if this is a bit long winded but if you consider your wedding photography as important to you it may be worth reading to the end.
+First of all I apologise if this is a bit long winded but if you consider your wedding photography is important to you it may be worth spending 5-6 minutes reading to the end.

 There is a preconception by some brides is that in some way photographers are trying to rip you all off.